Noxis-source/BG3-XP-Table-Generator/README.md

 # BG3 XP Table Generator

+![](main.png)

 This is a simple tool that generates expereince and treasure tables (Data.txt, XPData.txt, and TreasureTable.txt) for Baldur's Gate 3 in the required format.

-The main UI looks as follows:

-![](main.png)

 ## Requirements